sparkflows/sparkflows-docs/docs/installation/installation/docker-windows-install.rst

-Docker Installation on Windows 10
+Docker image Installation on Windows 10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sparkflows can be installed and run on Windows 10 using the Docker image from the Docker Hub.